-Farmworker Justice, along with its partners, will develop a community mobilization demonstration project in California and Florida entitled Unidos Eliminando Barreras para la Prevenión de Cáncer de la Piel (United Eliminating Barriers to Skin Cancer Prevention).
-This project will promote community integration of skin cancer services and reduce the impact of skin cancer among farmworkers and their families.
+Farmworker Justice (FJ) received a grant of $1,100,000 for a two-year project entitled Unidos Eliminando Barreras para la Prevención de Cáncer de la Piel (United Eliminating Barriers to Skin Cancer Prevention) to promote community integration and reduce impact of skin cancer among farmworkers and their families.

 Carlos A. Ugarte, firstname.lastname@example.org

 - Moores UCSD Cancer Center

 - National Institute of Occupational Safety and Health